o-ran-sc/ric-plt-submgr/docs/user-guide.rst

 contain E2 subscriptions only for one E2 Node.

-Subscription Manager indicates to xApp in response notification if there has happened any error or timeout. xApp can send retry based on that information but resending should happen after Subscription Manager has processed the previous request completely otherwise the request is rejected.
-If timeout happens response notification contains information where it happened.
-Timeout can happen in E2, Routing Manager and SDL interface.
+Subscription Manager indicates to xApp in response notification if there has happened any error or timeout. xApp can send retry based on that information but resending should happen after Subscription Manager has processed the previous request completely, otherwise xApp will get successful response for the new request without that the request is actually retried.
+If timeout happens, response notification contains information where it happened.
+Timeout can happen in E2, Routing
+Manager and SDL interface.

 If there is need to change REPORT or INSERT type subscription then previously made subscription need to be deleted first.
 If there are any REPORT or INSERT type E2 subscription which need to change frequently, it is not good idea to bundle them with other REPORT or INSERT type E2 subscriptions in the same REST